Development Toward a Ground-Based Interferometric Phased Array for Radio Detection of High Energy Neutrinos: An In-Ice Phased Array at Summit Station

 An instrument was deployed at Summit Station in June 2015 to characterize the site and validate the phased array technique with an array deployed in the ice, as discussed in Reference~\cite{2015ICRCGNO}.
 The system used analog beamforming to combine signals from multiple antennas, as shown in the schematic of the RF signal chain in Figure~\ref{fig:systemDiagram}.
 The system used the same front-end amplifier system described in Section~\ref{sec:setup}.
 Each front-end amplifier was preceded by a 200~MHz high pass filter to protect the first stage amplifier from the 8~MHz transmitter at Summit Station.
 Coaxial Times Microwave LMR-240 transmitted the antenna signal to the surface over 115~m of cable.
 Variations in the cable lengths led to sub-ns variation in arrival times between antenna channels.

 The signal from each antenna was split into two signal chain branches using 3~dB splitters.
-The first branch of the chain carried signals from individual antennas, while the second branch formed beams by splitting signals from each antenna eight ways, propagating signals from each antenna through fixed delay lines of Times Microwave LMR-200, and combining signals into eight beams at fixed angles from the horizontal.
+The first branch of the chain carried signals from individual antennas, while the second branch formed beams in the beamformer by splitting signals from each antenna eight ways, propagating signals from each antenna through fixed delay lines of Times Microwave LMR-200, and combining signals into eight beams at fixed angles from the horizontal.
+The LMR-200 delay lines ranged from 1.0~ns to 14~ns, corresponding to 0.25~m to 5.0~m and the signals were split and combined into beams using 8-way Mini-Circuits ZCSC-8-13-S+ power splitters.
 The system architecture allowed simultaneous digitization of both the antenna channels and the beams.

 The instrument included up to eight broadband dipole antennas, described in Section~\ref{sec:antennas}.
 The number of antennas included in the array during the 2015 deployment season was tunable.

 Waveforms from both branches of the signal chain (antenna channels and beam channels) were sampled at 2~GSa/s with record lengths of 1024 points with four DRS4 evaluation boards\footnote{https://www.psi.ch/drs/evaluation-board}.
 A Tektronix MSO5204B oscilloscope generated a global trigger for the digitizers using either automatic (unbiased) triggers or a threshold crossing on either an antenna or beam channel.